Help end modern day slavery.

 slavery.
 90% funds liberation programs.

-Right now millions of children are hand-making bricks in devastating conditions to pay off ever-increasing family debts – and they have been since they were 6 years old.
+Right now more then ten million children are hand-making bricks in devastating conditions to pay off ever-increasing family debts – and they have been since they were 6 years old.
 The brickyard owners use a system of housing debt and substandard pay to enslave whole families for generations, creating a cycle nearly impossible to escape from.

 PEOPLE ARE ENSLAVED IN THE BRICKYARDS OF THE MIDDLE EAST & ASIA